psu13/mutable-hakyll/posts/internet-music-stories.md

 So I dutifully went to whatever music search engine I had available to me in 2014 and typed in "Churches".
 I got no records by a band by this name, obviously, because I should have typed in "Chvrches".
 To this day I still haven't gotten around to finding out about Chvrches.
 But!
-Instead a record caught my eye by and artist called Aby Wolf.
+Instead a record caught my eye by an artist called Aby Wolf.
 Probably this one:

 > <iframe width="560" height="315" src="https://www.youtube.com/embed/GMNOb0g7odQ?si=RmQGKn2nh6WAG3u6&amp;controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>